Highfivery/zero-spam-for-wordpress/readme.txt

 * Fixed issue with settings not getting initially saved when the plugin is activated. (https://github.com/bmarshall511/wordpress-zero-spam/issues/69)
 * Added ability to auto block spam IPs (https://github.com/bmarshall511/wordpress-zero-spam/issues/71)
 * Added paging to spammer log and blocked IPs (https://github.com/bmarshall511/wordpress-zero-spam/issues/60)
-* Addded additional stats and graphs (https://github.com/bmarshall511/wordpress-zero-spam/issues/75)
+* Added additional stats and graphs (https://github.com/bmarshall511/wordpress-zero-spam/issues/75)
+* Fixed issue with comment moderators not being able to reply to comments (https://github.com/bmarshall511/wordpress-zero-spam/issues/74)

 = 1.5.0 =
 * Switched to using a nonce to validate form submissions that support WordPress Zero Spam